lelou6666/nimbus-docs/phantom/api.rst

 .. http:get:: /api/v0.1/sites

-   List all clouds known to the authenticated user
+   List all clouds known to the authenticated user, and their details

    **Example request**: